Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

 ### SCIM username format

-SCIM requires the username format to be set to the user's email address.
-If your Okta configurations map the `userName` attribute to a different format, SCIM user provisioning will fail.
-To set your Okta app config to `email`:
+SCIM requires the username to be in the email address format.
+If your Okta configurations map the `Username` field to a different attribute, SCIM user provisioning will fail.
+To get around this without altering your user profiles, set your Okta app config to `email`:

 1. Open the SAML app created for the dbt integration.
-2. In the apps **Sign on** tab, click **Edit** in the **Settings** pane.
+2. In the **Sign on** tab, click **Edit** in the **Settings** pane.
 3. Set the **Application username format** field to **Email**.
 4. Click **Save**.